 export type UsersRoute = typeof router;

-Use a dedicated type-only file for frontend imports:
+Use a dedicated type-only file for client imports:

 export type { UsersRoute } from '../api/users';

-export type { PostsRoute } from '../api/posts';Then import from that file in the frontend:
+export type { PostsRoute } from '../api/posts';Then create the browser client:

 import { hc } from 'hono/client';